anabargau/cv-project/README.md

 * React
 * CSS

-I have used functional React Components and Firebase firestore to store all the photos and all the leaderboard entries.
 ## How to run the app
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In the project directory, you can run:
 ```